SeanMarcusJensen/ACIT4610_Portifolio_KMHS/README.md

 - **data**-folder: This is where we will store all our data files used in the project, if any!
 Such as CSV & JSON files.
     - could be useful to separate out **raw data** and **pre-processed data** into different folders for better structure.
 - **main.ipynb or main.py**-file: This will be the entry point for the solution to the problem at hand.
+- we should also keep the folders organized.
+Therefore, if we have any *utility code* or whatnot, we should place it in a **utils** folder.
+Try to keep the code as separate as possible, making the **main file** as concise as possible while maintaining readability etc.